wetw0rk/Sickle/CONTRIBUTING.md

  57             lines = []
 ```

 Next, comment out the `escaped_bytes` variable.
-As prevously mentioned since this language is more complex than C/Python we will be using an `op_str` variable similiar to the C# format.
+As previously mentioned since this language is more complex than C/Python we will be using an `op_str` variable similar to the C# format.

 ```python
  59 #        escaped_bytes = from_raw_to_escaped(self.raw_bytes)